 A third DWI offense is considered a third degree felony.
 The penalty for this offense ranges from two to ten years in prison and/or a fine of up to $10,000.
 A conviction of this offense can result in the loss of an individual's driving privileges for up to two years.
 Those who are convicted of this offense will also be required to pay annual surcharges up to $2,000 per year for three years.

 Fortunately, there are a number of ways to fight a DWI charge that an experienced DWI defense lawyer can utilize to potentially lessen the consequences or even avoid a conviction altogether.
 Not every approach will apply to every arrest, but an experienced DWI attorney will know how to use them, should they fit your specific situation.

 These are only a few of the ways to defend against a DWI charge.
-Contact us, experienced Austin-area Criminal Defense Lawyers to determine the best strategy for you.
+Contact Martinez & LePendu, Attorneys at Law, experienced Austin Criminal Defense Lawyers to determine the best strategy for you.